lengning/OEFinder/README.md

 OEFinder has two Graphical user interface (GUI) impelmentations, using R/shiny package and R/RGtk2 package, respectively.
 Details of the RGtk2 implementation may be found in the OEFinderGtk folder.

-OEFinder shiny impelemention depends on packages shiny, gdata and EBSeq.
+OEFinder shiny impelemention depends on packages shiny, shinyFiles gdata and EBSeq.
 To install these packages, open R and run:
 ```
 install.packages('shiny')
 install.packages('gdata')
+install.packages('shinyFiles')
 source("http://bioconductor.org/biocLite.R")
 biocLite("EBSeq")
 ```